DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 ## Return to teaching advisers

-If you want to return to teach modern foreign languages, maths or physics at secondary school in England, a [return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/) can give free one-to-one support with:
+If you hold '[qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts)' want to return to teach modern foreign languages, maths or physics at secondary school in England, a [return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/) can give free one-to-one support with:

 * the applications process, such as writing personal statements and preparing for interviews